white-richard/HyperCore/README.md

 For more examples of how to employ hyperbolic foundation model components in downstream tasks, please see [example usages](example_usage)

 ### Training a Hyperbolic Vision Transformer

 Let's take a quick look at how to easily train a pre-built hyperbolic foundation model with HyperCore, by looking at an example of training a Lorentzian vision Transformer (LViT, see [our paper](https://arxiv.org/abs/2504.08912) for more details) on classifying images in the CIFAR10 dataset.

-In particular, since hyperbolic parameters require special update rules (see [here](https://arxiv.org/abs/1810.00760) for more details), HyperCore automatically sets up the optimizers to update Euclidean and hyperbolic parameters.
+In particular, since hyperbolic parameters require special update rules (see [Riemannian Adaptive Optimization Methods](https://arxiv.org/abs/1810.00760) for more details), HyperCore automatically sets up the optimizers to update Euclidean and hyperbolic parameters.
 Additionally, we can use different optimization schemes for parameters on different manifolds.

 Functionalities like these make it seamless to transition from training Euclidean foundation models to hyperbolic ones.